Virgona/PWA-Text-Editor/README.md

 When you visit the app at https://jate-the-pwa-text-editor.herokuapp.com/ - simply click the install button and the app will be available to you on your device.
 Otherwise, dont click install and use it on the web

+Once installed or not a user can type their notes into the editor and thats it.
+Anything typed is dynamically saved to the local storage and will be there once the app is booted again by the user

 ## Successes